 An Ounce of Prevention

-If you've come to read this blog post, you're presumably looking for the rules you should be following to perform proper chronic care management billing and coding.
-That's good, because as we know, while the federal government has been increasingly supportive of care management programs, they are also more closely scrutinizing chronic care management reimbursement by auditing instances and causes of overpayment associated with incorrect billing of the service.
+If you've come to read this blog post, you're presumably looking for the rules you should be following to perform proper chronic care management (CCM) billing and coding.
+That's good.
+While the federal government has been increasingly supportive of care management programs, they are also more closely scrutinizing CCM reimbursement by auditing instances and causes of overpayment associated with incorrect billing of the service.

 Coordinating an effective remote patient monitoring (RPM) program that is both engaging for patients and lucrative for a practice can be challenging for even the most harmonized teams and amenable patients.
 Understanding all the rules, regulations, and components that surround RPM is essential for creating a program that flows well for your practice and keeps patients engaged in and compliant with best practice treatment protocols.
 To help your team create the most efficient and effective RPM program possible, we've highlighted a few key details that should make the process easier.

 More than 6 million adults in the United States have congestive heart failure (CHF), according to the most recent data from the Centers for Disease Control and Prevention, with heart failure costing the nation more than $30 billion annually.
 Both figures are expected to rise in the coming years, fueled by the “silver tsunami” of aging baby boomers, unhealthy lifestyles taking their toll, and chronic medical conditions like obesity, high blood pressure, and diabetes raising the risk of developing CHF.
 Since CHF is so prevalent, it's more important than ever to find effective treatment solutions that won't break the bank for patients and that help provide better control over our national healthcare spending.
 Enter remote patient monitoring for congestive heart failure.

 For practitioners, getting a patient to adhere to a realistic treatment plan is probably one of the toughest aspects of delivering healthcare.
 The old proverb "You can lead a horse to water, but you can't make it drink" speaks volumes about how patients often behave and interact with treatment plans designed to mitigate the effects of their chronic diseases.